 Set Up Process

-Then, toggle the “anonymous survey” option on or off, depending on whether you’d like the participant names to remain hidden.
+From there you can toggle the “anonymous answers” option on or off, depending on whether you’d like the participant names to remain hidden, as shown below.

 Then, determine the days, frequency, and exact time that the poll questions get sent out.